 It has often been argued that a major potential benefit of reading novels is that this activity might help the reader better to understand and empathize with other human beings, even human beings whose backgrounds and beliefs might differ substantially from those of the reader.
-Richard Powers’ The Overstory (2018), winner of the Pulitzer Prize for Fiction, takes that idea to a whole new level by seeking to help its readers better to understand and empathize with other living things (especially trees) that are not human.
-Indeed, Wai Chee Dimock has argued that The Overstory (like Barbara Kingsolver’s 1993 novel The Poisonwood Bible) can be taken as a marker of new evolutionary phase in which the modern novel might be returning to its roots in the epic as it begins to take more seriously the abilities and concerns of the nonhuman world.
-By this reading, The Overstory is not just a very fine novel and an important statement about the relationship between humans and nature: it is also an important turning point in the history of the novel as a genre.
+At the same time, it might also be argued (as does Ghosh) that the novel has traditionally represented such a limited range of perspective that it might actually inhibit our ability to understand anyone or anything that differs from what we might encounter in our narrow bourgeois lives.
+The Overstory (2018), though, not only embodies the idealized notion of the novel as a vehicle for understanding other humans but takes that idea to a whole new level by seeking to help its readers better to understand and empathize with other living things (especially trees) that are not human.
+Indeed, Wai Chee Dimock has argued that The Overstory (like Barbara Kingsolver’s 1993 novel The Poisonwood Bible) can be taken as a marker of a new evolutionary phase in which the modern novel might be returning to its roots in the epic as it begins to take more seriously the abilities and concerns of the nonhuman world.
+By this reading (and per Ghosh’s comments on Powers’ novel), The Overstory is not just a very fine novel and an important statement about the relationship between humans and nature: it is also an important turning point in the history of the novel as a genre.

-The Overstory was inspired by Powers’ observations of the magnificent redwoods that grace the forests near Stanford University, where he was teaching at the time, and informed by a number of recent works that have extended our understanding of the way trees really function and experience the world—such as Colin Tudge’s The Secret Life of Trees (2005) and Peter Wohlleben’s The Hidden Life of Trees (2015).
-We have long understood that trees, by removing carbon dioxide from the atmosphere and adding back oxygen, make a crucial contribution to earth’s natural environment.
-The Overstory, though, employs a powerful array of literary techniques to make the argument that trees are far more complex and important than this, that they are sophisticated beings who have much more in common with humans than we might realize.
-But this novel also suggests that we have a great deal to learn from trees, whose wisdom and nobility might very well exceed that of humans.
+The Overstory was inspired by Powers’ observations of the magnificent redwoods that grace the forests near Stanford University, where he was teaching at the time; it was also informed by a number of recent works that have extended our understanding of the way trees really function and experience the world—such as Colin Tudge’s The Secret Life of Trees (2005) and Peter Wohlleben’s The Hidden Life of Trees (2015).
+We have long understood that trees, by removing carbon dioxide from the atmosphere and adding back oxygen, make a crucial contribution to earth’s natural environment and might be a key to fighting climate change.
+The Overstory, though, employs a powerful array of literary techniques to make the argument that trees are far more complex and important than we have typically realized: far from simply serving as mechanisms for removal of carbon from the atmosphere, they are sophisticated beings who have much more in common with humans than we might realize.
+In addition, Powers’ novel also suggests that we have a great deal to learn from trees, whose wisdom and nobility might very well exceed that of humans.

-Noting the argument by philosopher Dale Jamieson that climate change constitutes “the largest collective action problem that humanity has ever faced” (61), Marco Caracciolo argues that climate change is particularly difficult for humans to overcome by collective action because we are so conditioned, yet “capitalism, the economic system at the root of the climate crisis, … is deeply grounded in individualistic notions and struggles with long-term action of a collective nature” (“We-Narrative” 87–88).
+Noting the argument by philosopher Dale Jamieson that climate change constitutes “the largest collective action problem that humanity has ever faced” (61), Marco Caracciolo, echoing Ghosh, argues that climate change is particularly difficult for humans to overcome by collective action because we are so conditioned to value the individual over the collective, because “capitalism, the economic system at the root of the climate crisis, … is deeply grounded in individualistic notions and struggles with long-term action of a collective nature” (“We-Narrative” 87–88).
 He then singles out The Overstory is a key example of a “we-narrative” that helps to convey an effective sense of collectivity, a new form of narrative designed to address a problem of unprecedented seriousness.
-Rob Nixon has well described the dilemma that The Overstory seem designed to address.
+Rob Nixon has well described the dilemma that The Overstory would later address.
 The “slow violence” being done to the environment, causing our current climate crisis, Nixon notes, challenges us to ask “how to devise arresting stories, images, and symbols adequate to the pervasive but elusive violence of delayed effects,” as well as “how can we imaginatively and strategically render visible vast force fields of interconnectedness against the attenuating effects of temporal and geographical distance?
 This is a crucial challenge if we are to generate any sustained understanding of the transnational, intergenerational fallout from slow violence” (38).

-Douglas meets and bonds with Mimi when the city removes a stand of pine trees that Mimi has become attached to viewing from her office window.
+Douglas meets and bonds with Mimi when the city removes a stand of pine trees that Mimi has become accustomed to viewing from her office window, finding that they provide her with a great deal of serenity.
 A third couple is formed by property lawyer Ray Brinkman and free-spirited stenographer Dorothy Cazaly, who eventually marry and ultimately devote themselves to rewilding their yard, despite complaints from neighbors and city authorities.
 Dorothy and Ray remain somewhat in the background and do not become directly involved in the main plot but are still connected to it.
-Their story also gets some good lines that help to connect this epic novel about trees to famous literature about people.
+Their story also helps to connect this epic novel about trees to famous literature about people.
 After Ray has a stroke and is paralyzed, Dorothy spends a great deal of time reading to him.
 When they are partway through reading Anna Karenina (and also partly through rewilding the yard), we are told (in a thought that is Ray’s) that “civilized yards are all alike.
 Every wild yard is wild in its own way” (384).
 Finally, two of the most important characters do not form couples with other main characters and are only peripherally involved in the plot.
 However, Indian American game developer Neelay Mehta and hearing-impaired tree scientist Patricia Westerford ultimately make major contributions to the overall impact of the novel as their professional work adds significantly to the book’s message.